Extragonadal Germ Cell Tumors

 There is no way to prevent EGCTs.

-Back of the abdomen and lower back — Chemotherapy shrinks the tumor before it is removed surgically.
+- Back of the abdomen and lower back — Chemotherapy shrinks the tumor before it is removed surgically.
 If the entire tumor cannot be removed, a second course of chemotherapy may be given, followed by another surgery.
-If this second round of chemotherapy has not eradicated the tumor, patients may be offered stem cell transplantation.
+If this second round of chemotherapy has not eradicated the tumor, patients may be offered stem cell or bone marrow transplantation.

 Because doctors want to determine the best treatment for rare cancers, your doctor may talk with you about enrolling in a clinical trial.
 Clinical trials study experimental drugs and other new therapies.